daz4126/Nanny-State/README.md

 import Nanny from 'nanny-state'
 ```

 In NANNY STATE, the state is everything, so we'll create that next.
-In this example, it will have a single property called `View`:
+In this example, it will just contain a single method called `View`:

 ```javascript
 const State = {